 Rovers are the senior branch of BPSA scouting, intended for young men and women ages 18 and up who wish to remain uniformed members of a scout group, or who wish to join as adults to do some scouting that they may have enjoyed as kids, or that they may never have done at all before.
 As Robert Baden-Powell originally intended, there is no upper age limit, so anyone over the age of 17 may join.
 Rovers are organized into self-governing crews as part of an overall scout group, either one that is based locally in the Rover’s hometown, or the nationwide 1st Lone Scouts group under the direction of Scott Moore.
 The Rover motto is simply “Service,” and it is put into practice both in the group and the community.
 All BPSA section leaders are required to be registered as Rovers to provide them with a more solid background in Scouting. (continued below)

 The highest award a Scout can earn at the Rover level (as well as the highest award in our association) is the Baden-Powell Award (see the Rover Handbook linked below for more details).

 The Rovering program is based upon two key works by B-P: Scouting for Boys and Rovering to Success.
 All BPSA Rovers should familiarize themselves with both works, as well as our own Rover Handbook.
 All of these are available for free download below.

 Rover Handbook – BPSA developed guide for Rover Scouts.
-Click here to order a bound version.
+Click here to order a coil-bound version.